adbussy/EU-Intrastat-exemption-thresholds/README.md

 If you find the data useful, please cite me!

 Bussy, A. (2019).
-"Historical Values of Intrastat Thresholds". https://github.com/adbussy/EU-Intrastat-exemption-thresholds
+"Historical Values of Intrastat Thresholds 1993-2019". https://github.com/adbussy/EU-Intrastat-exemption-thresholds